9Chapter 9 - The Linear Regression Model - Introduction

 9.7 Types of data structures

 The market model is a time-series regression model.
 In this model we looked at the relationship between 2 variables representing one feature or attribute (returns) of two “subjects” over time: a stock and a market index.
 The market model is an example of a regression model, but the data structure or type of data used is time-series data.
-These type of regression models are called pulled time-series regression.
+These type of regression models are called pooled time-series regression.

 There are basically three types of data used in regression models: